pdegenhardt/vercel-template/README.md

    yarn dev
    ```

-5. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+4. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Deployment

+This project includes automatic deployment to Vercel whenever changes are pushed to the main branch, using GitHub Actions.

+### Deployment Setup

+1. Create a Vercel account at [vercel.com](https://vercel.com)
+2. Import your GitHub repository to Vercel
+3. Configure the project with:
+   - Root Directory: `app-code`
+   - Framework Preset: Next.js
+4. Obtain the necessary Vercel tokens and IDs
+5. Add the following secrets to your GitHub repository:
+   - `VERCEL_TOKEN`
+   - `VERCEL_ORG_ID`
+   - `VERCEL_PROJECT_ID`

+For detailed instructions, see the [VERCEL_DEPLOYMENT.md](VERCEL_DEPLOYMENT.md) file.

 ## Development Workflow